TeMyls/Love2d-Projects/ProjectTemplate/README.md

 * Yonaba's ![pathfinding](https://github.com/Yonaba/Jumper) library.</br>

 Also thank's to Jeffrey Thompson's ![blog](https://www.jeffreythompson.org/collision-detection/) on collision detection in helping me write utils.lua, as before it multiple stackoverflow threads had to be visited.</br>
+The main difference between this and ProjectTemplateNew is complexity, this is simple project where methods of motion are easily swapped out.
+While the other has shaders and animations for a player set.